Rescor/Rescor/README.md

 # 👋🏻 Hi there!
 I'm Rescor
 - 🇵🇱 I live in Łódź, Poland.
 - 💻 Mostly I write in JavaScript.
-Sometimes on PHP, Python or (even!)
+Sometimes in PHP, Python or (even!)
 J2ME.
 My main stack is React, React Native, Node, Express.
 - 📟 I do programming, Internet research, collect old smartphones, microcontrollers, and similar things.
 - 🖋 In Telegram I have a [personal blog](https://t.me/rwarden) and a [channel](https://t.me/runetstalking) about the Internet research.
 - 🎧 I love radio and broadcasting.
 I host the online radiostation [krtd.net](https://krtd.net/).